 Glencoe Mountain Ski Resort

-‘If it ain’t broke, don’t fix it’ couldn’t be more spot on for Glencoe Mountain.
+‘If it ain’t broke, don’t fix it’ couldn’t be more spot-on for Glencoe Mountain.

-Scotland’s oldest ski centre, is perfectly suited for skiers of all experience levels.
+Scotland’s oldest ski centre is perfectly suited for skiers of all experience levels.
 Its wide variety of slopes cater equally to beginners and experts, meaning there is a lot of room for first-timers to go and get to grips with the sport, with no pressure to get off the beginner’s slope too quickly.

 Glenshee Ski Centre

-Gleenshee Ski Centre is the UK’s largest ski resort and offers an unforgettable experience to skiers of all experience levels.
+Glenshee Ski Centre is the UK’s largest ski resort and offers an unforgettable experience to skiers of all experience levels.

 This resort has 36 runs across 40km of piste snow, meaning that beginners are not restricted to just one slope.
-Glenshee Ski Centre is Scotland’s biggest ski area and offers breathtaking views on the slopes and is usually open for longer than the average ski season – so you can even choose to go at a quieter time if you’re not quite prepared for the business of peak ski season.
+Glenshee Ski Centre is Scotland’s biggest ski area and offers breathtaking views on the slopes and is usually open for longer than the average ski season – so you can even choose to go at a quieter time if you’re not quite prepared for the busyness of peak ski season.

 Glenshee’s ski school welcomes beginners and is renowned for its excellent value-for-money tuition available.